waku-org/pm/FURPS/application/group_chat.md

 1. Developers can create group conversations from Go Applications; available on pkg.go.dev.
 2. Developers can create group conversations from Rust Applications; available on crates.io.
+3. SDK can be instantiated with a RLN-enabled Waku node.

 ## + (Privacy, Anonymity, Deployments)